blekhmanlab/biomehorizon/index.md

 ![](assets/pics/plot_origin_fixed.png)

-Similarly, we can modify the band thickness, the height of each horizontal band denoted by a unique color, which determines the scale of a horizon subplot.
+Similarly, we can modify the **band thickness**, the height of each horizontal band denoted by a unique color, which determines the scale of a horizon subplot.

 ```
 ## Set band thickness to 1/6 the distance between the origin and maximum value